 Charlotte Brown and Mary Ellen Pleasant: In April 1863, Charlotte Brown boarded a horse-drawn streetcar run by the Omnibus Railroad Company.
 The operator told her she wasn’t allowed to ride because she was Black.
 She told him she had always ridden the streetcars and was very late to her appointment.
 When a white woman on board complained about her presence, the operator physically removed Charlotte from the car.

 She brought Omnibus Railroad Co. to court – twice – and won.
-It was a huge victory, happening just after black people were allowed to testify against whites in court.
+It was a huge victory, happening just after Black people were allowed to testify against whites in court.
 Another Civil Rights pioneer, the noted African-American entrepreneur Mary Ellen Pleasant, had the same experience in 1866, before the earlier suits were finally adjudicated.
 Pleasant successfully challenged streetcar segregation all the way to the California Supreme Court and won.
 These women changed California history, some 90 years before Rosa Parks famously refused to give up her seat on a Montgomery, Alabama bus and changed national history.

-Audley Cole: Audley was the first black operator ever hired by Muni, in 1941.
+Audley Cole: Audley Cole was the first Black operator ever hired by Muni, in 1941.
 He passed the civil service examination by leaving his race off the form.
 After he was hired, white operators refused to give him the training necessary to start work.
 Fourteen operators decided to be suspended rather than train him, and the operators’ union threatened a $100 fine against any operator who trained him.
 The one white man who tried to train him was beaten so severely he was hospitalized.

 Maya Angelou: Now remembered as a famed author and poet, Maya Angelou’s first job – in 1943, when she was 16 – was as a streetcar conductor in San Francisco.
 She wanted the job initially, she said, because she “liked the uniforms.”
 When she tried to apply, no one at the Market Street Railway office would give her the job application.

+As you can see, many of the first civil rights breakthroughs in public transit happened here in San Francisco.
+Yet few people know about them.
+We’re trying to change that through stories like this and other actions to ensure these barrier-breakers are properly remembered.
 We salute all those who have stood up to racism, sexism, and discrimination in San Francisco’s transit industry…for more than 150 years!